 It’s time to be sanctified saints.

 God does not lead us into evil; He delivers us from it.
-He does not teach us to practice evil in moderation.
-Jesus did not make, use, approve, commend, or tell us to use intoxicating wine.
-God made man to have fellowship with Him.
-Alcohol goes directly to the brain, the communication center of the body.
+God made man have fellowship with Him.
+Alcohol abuse goes directly to the brain, the communication center of the body.
 It interferes with God’s purpose for mankind.

-Few examples of what alcohol did to people in the Bible:
+Few examples of what alcohol abuse did to people in the Bible:

 Noah became drunk; the result was immorality and family trouble.Genesis 9:20-26